wp-plugins/inpost-gallery/readme.txt

 * random=5 - shuffle slides and out 5 of them;

 == Installation ==

-= New Installations =
-0. Download plugin and then go by link http://your_site/wp-admin/plugin-install.php?tab=upload press "Install a plugin in .zip format", select inpost-gallery.zip, press "Install Now".

-OR

 1. Download plugin archive in zip or gzipped tar format and extract the files on your computer.